steepcloud/Stochomaly/README.md

 # Train on wine dataset using A2C agent
 python cli.py --mode rl --dataset_name wine --rl-agent a2c --rl-episodes 300  --rl-max-steps 150 --rl-learning-rate 0.001 --rl-reward-metric balanced_accuracy
 ```
-Based on the results with `--rl-reward-metric balanced_accuracy`, I can see the warning filters are working correctly!
-The warnings no longer appear in the output.

-Looking at the results, there's an interesting pattern:
-- Training rewards are relatively low (~16% average)
-- Evaluation reward is excellent (97%)
-- But anomaly detection accuracy is 0%

-This perfectly illustrates the challenge of applying anomaly detection to multi-class datasets like Wine.
-Let me update your README with a note about this:

 ```markdown
 ### Reinforcement Learning for Multi-Class Data